GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 .venv\Scripts\python.exe -m news_agent --session-id btc-macro --user-id local-user "What changed since the previous report?"
 ```

 Without `--session-id`, the CLI uses `news-research-default`.
-The structured analyst uses that session ID and the source researcher uses the related `<session-id>:research` thread.
-Session messages, responses, run metadata, and tool calls are written automatically to the configured Supabase PostgreSQL session table.
-Agno creates the schema and table on first use when `NEWS_AGENT_DB_CREATE_SCHEMA=true`.
-JSON output includes both session IDs and the run ID.
+Session messages, responses, run metadata, and tool calls are written automatically by Agno. `PostgresDb(db_url=...)` creates its tables on first use.
+JSON output includes the session ID and run ID.

 ## Test